+

 Transition Services

-(Ages 14 to 21 years-old)
+(Ages 14 to 21)

-Transition Program Coordinator: Bob Ashbridge
+Transition Program Coordinator: Susan Vaughan

-Curriculum: Transition Tote System, CALS Independent Living Assessment, and the Expanded Core Curriculum
+Curriculum: Transition Tote System, CALS Independent Living Assessment, and the Expanded Core Curriculum.

 For young people with disabilities, the transition from high school to work can be very challenging.
 The Transition Program works with students and parents to develop and implement a plan for their child to achieve success and independence after their Overbrook years.